-- Recovery Type: Use these options to select the type of recovery to perform. - Do Not Perform Recovery: Select this option if you want to restore the files but do not want to perform recovery. - Perform Complete Recovery: Select this option to recover an individual tablespace, multiple tablespaces, or the whole database to the most recent point, without the loss of any committed transactions. - Perform Tablespace Point in Time Recovery: Do not use this option.
-Tablespace Point-in-Time Recovery (TSPITR), which enables PIT Recovery on one or more tablespaces, is not currently supported. - Perform Table Level Point in Time Recovery: Select this option to recover specific tables to a specific point.
+- Recovery Type: Use these options to select the type of recovery to perform. - Do Not Perform Recovery: Select this option if you want to restore the files but do not want to perform recovery. - Perform Complete Recovery: Select this option to recover an individual tablespace, multiple tablespaces, or the whole database to the most recent point, without the loss of any committed transactions. - Perform Tablespace Point in Time Recovery: Select this option to restore the datafiles of the tablespaces chosen on the NetVault Backup Selections tab to a specific point.
+Use a control- System Change Number Based, Log Sequence Based, or Time Based-to restore the datafiles to a specific SCN, log sequence, or time.
+Use the Auxiliary Destination control to define the location of the Oracle-based automated auxiliary instance used to perform the recovery of the tablespaces. - Perform Table Level Point in Time Recovery: Select this option to recover specific tables to a specific point.
 Use a control (System Change Number Based, Log Sequence Based, or Time Based) to specify the point to recover to.
 Use the Auxiliary Destination, Recover table, and Remap table controls to provide additional options for the recovery-table task.
-For more information and examples, see Performing table-level recovery. - Perform Database Point in Time Recovery: Select this option if you need to return a database to its state at a past point.
+For more information and examples, see Performing table-level recovery.

+Perform Database Point in Time Recovery: Select this option if you need to return a database to its state at a past point.
 For example, to reverse the effect of a user error, such as dropping a table, you might want to return the database to its contents before the deletion occurred.